-Downloading and Running the Juniper Sky Advanced Threat Prevention Script
+Downloading and Running the Juniper Advanced Threat Prevention Cloud Script

-The Juniper Sky ATP uses a Junos OS operation (op) script to help you configure your SRX Series device to connect to the Juniper Sky ATP cloud service.
+The Juniper ATP Cloud uses a Junos OS operation (op) script to help you configure your SRX Series device to connect to the Juniper ATP Cloud cloud service.
 This script performs the following tasks:

 Downloads and installs certificate authority (CAs) licenses onto your SRX Series device.